149th Rifle Division: Into Poland and Germany

 At the start of the Vistula-Oder offensive the 120th Corps also had the 197th Rifle Division under command.
 3rd Guards Army was now under command of Col. Gen. V. N. Gordov.
 When the offensive began on January 12 the Corps was in the Army's first echelon.
 It remained in this position as the Army began approaching the Oder River on January 28; this river and the Silesian industrial area were the immediate objectives of the Front.
 By the end of January, the 3rd Guards Army had all three of its Corps deployed in a single echelon and was attacking along a sector 70km wide.
 The 21st and 120th Corps were overcoming the resistance of German 9th Army, which was falling back to the southwest under pressure of the 1st Belorussian Front.
 120th Corps was now committed to encircle a German grouping in the area of Leszno in cooperation with 21st Rifle Corps.
 In the course of three days this grouping of 15,000 troops was defeated, with many forced to surrender.
 By this time most of the rifle divisions involved in the offensive averaged about 5,500 personnel each.
-On February 19 the division would be awarded the Order of Suvorov, 2nd Degree, for its part in the battle for Kielce, and on the same date the 314th Artillery Regiment received the Order of Kutuzov, 3rd Degree and the 271st Antitank Battalion won the Order of Bogdan Khmelnitsky, 3rd Degree, for their successes in the fighting for the towns of Ostrów and Els.
+On February 19 the division would be awarded the Order of Suvorov, 2nd Degree, for its part in the battle for Kielce, and on the same date the 314th Artillery Regiment received the Order of Kutuzov, 3rd Degree and the 271st Antitank Battalion won the Order of Bogdan Khmelnitsky, 3rd Degree, for their successes in the fighting for the towns of Ostrów Wielkopolski and Els.